Tmumbashu/DSAProject/README.md

 ---

 ## Modules
-The application is divided into three primary modules:
+The application is divided into four primary modules:

 ### 1. Data Storage Module
 Handles contact storage using a **Hash Table** and **Trie**, providing efficient insertion, searching, and deletion: